-In the most succinct of terms, user experience design (UX) is something that encompasses all aspects of an end-contact user’s with a firm, its services, and its products.
+In the most succinct of terms, user experience design (UX) is something that encompasses all aspects of an end-contact user with a firm, its services, and its products.

 The service of user experience design is not only interchangeable with the services of usability and user interface design, but it also encompasses other fields.

-- Functionality into the product or service development process.
+- Functionality in the product or service development process.